Nintendo source code for Super Mario 64, Legend of Zelda: Ocarina of Time, and many more allegedly leaked

 Wtf - I haven’t seen this tool I made for StarFox 2 for almost 30 years, I wrote it in early c++ to teach myself the language more than anything else.
 Where the hell have hackers got all this obscure data from????!! https://t.co/9kN9UoQPMSJuly 24, 2020

-It's not known how legitimate this source code, all though the evidence points to it being fairly solid, and it's also worth noting that we don't know how this code was obtained by the anonymous leaker, so as with anything that appears online in this way, it's best to maintain some skepticism.
+It's not known how legitimate this source code, all though the evidence points to it being fairly solid, and it's also worth noting that we don't know how this code was obtained by the anonymous leaker.
+As with anything that appears online in this way, it's best to maintain some skepticism.

 Keep track of all of the latest releases from Nintendo with our list of upcoming Nintendo Switch games.